swisspost/design-system/.changeset/two-shrimps-argue.md

 '@swisspost/design-system-components': minor
 ---

-Added the new named slot `content`, to allow the integration of custom HTML in the card-control component.
+Added the new default slot, to allow the integration of custom HTML in the card-control component.